 We kept in touch while I was in the Caribbean.
 I sent her letters with my art work or photos interspersed.
 We were talking about creating another on-site sketch tour in the Caribbean but other things became priorities.
 I had not heard from her in a while.
 Calling from the Caribbean using Cable and Wireless, we called Cable and Worthless, was expensive in exchange for poor service.
 Those calls were limited to immediate family.
 I looked her up when we returned to the states but I saw nothing current, except "In Memoriam" and her name.
 Barbara was diagnosed with dementia and crossed over a year later.
 I still do not know what year that was.

-I hoped that we, my-boyfriend-with-whom-I-went-to-live-in-the-British-Virgin-Islands-and-married and I, would get together in the physical but that never took place.
+I hoped that Barbara, my-boyfriend-with-whom-I-went-to-live-in-the-British-Virgin-Islands-and-married and I, would get together in the physical but that never took place.
 They are aware of each other now.
 (Smile)

 Barbara was a brilliant artist and illustrator.
 She was amazing.
 Her artwork was impactful.
 We kept our appointment.
 Thank you, Barbara.
 See you soon, friend.